hvianna/audioMotion.js/docs/user-interface.md

 + **LEDS** toggles the vintage LED effect for the analyzer bars *(octave bands modes only)*
 + **LUMI** toggles the luminance bars effect - analyzer bars are displayed always at full-height, varying their luminance instead *(octave bands modes only)*
-+ **RAND** selects a random visualization mode and effects on every track change; if the AUTO gradient switch is active, a random gradient will be selected as well.
++ **RAND** selects a random visualization mode, LED and luminance effects on every track change; if the AUTO gradient switch is active, a random gradient will be selected as well.

 #### FFT Size